Who We Are

 Players of all skill levels are welcome from novice to expert.
-We take pride in providing a friendly atmosphere for all kinds of members.
-All new members will pass through a training session, either at the Vicksburg Military Institute (VMI) or the Union Military Academy (UMA), to familiarize them with Play by Email (PBEM) and the Club Rules and Philosophy.
-Your level of expertise with the game you conduct during training with will be taken into account.
-The excellent staff at VMI and the UMA are there to answer questions and to help you better understand the game mechanics and improve your gameplay.
-Questions are welcome and the instructors, like the rest of the membership, are more than happy to answer them.
+We take pride in providing a friendly atmosphere for all types of members.
+All new members will pass through a training session at our Training Academy to familiarize them with Play by Email (PBEM) and the Club Rules and Philosophy.
+The excellent staff at the VMI (Vicksburg Military Institute) and the UMA (Union Military Academy) branches of the academy are there to answer any questions and to help you better understand the game mechanics and improve your gameplay.

 You will be contacted shortly after your application is received by the Superintendent of the UMA if you have applied to join the Club as a member of the USA side or the Commandant of VMI if you have applied to join the Club as a member of the CSA side.
 The shared goals of the UMA and VMI are to instill: